Amarabright/Inventory-Management-Analysis/README.md

 - Stock Turn = [COGS]/[CostofInventory]
 - ABC Ranking and XYZ analysis was also done.

-_All the formlulas for the calculated columns and measures can not be well explained by just writing the expressions here as they are written on vaarious tables.
+_All the formlulas for the calculated columns and measures can not be well explained by just writing the expressions here as they are written on various tables.
 Kindly pardon me_   :smile:

 ## Data Visualization